gardener/gardener/docs/proposals/13-automated-seed-management.md

 * The `gardenlet` is configured with certain *resources* and their total *capacity* (and, for certain resources, the amount reserved for Gardener).
 * The `gardenlet` seed controller updates the Seed status with the capacity of each resource and how much of it is actually available to be consumed by shoots, using `capacity` and `allocatable` fields that are very similar to the corresponding fields in [the Node status](https://github.com/kubernetes/api/blob/2c3c141c931c0ab1ce1396c3152c72852b3d37ee/core/v1/types.go#L4582-L4593).
 * When scheduling shoots, `gardener-scheduler` is influenced by the remaining capacity of the seed.
-In the simplest possible implementation, it never schedules shoots onto a seed that has already reached its capacity for a resource requested by the shoot.
+In the simplest possible implementation, it never schedules shoots onto a seed that has already reached its capacity for a resource needed by the shoot.

 Initially, the only resource considered would be the maximum number of shoots that can be scheduled onto a seed.
-Later, more resources could be added, as well as requests for such resources by shoots.
-For example, if a shoot requests (via a `resourceRequirements` field) a certain number of persistent volumes, but the seed's allocatable amount of persistent volumes minus the number of persistent volumes already requested by other shoots scheduled onto that seed is lower, the shoot can't be scheduled onto that seed.
+Later, more resources could be added to make more precise scheduling calculations.

+**Note:** Resources could also be requested by shoots, similarly to how pods can request node resources, and the scheduler could then ensure that such requests are taken into account when scheduling shoots onto seeds.
+However, the user is rarely, if at all, concerned with what  resources does a shoot consume from a seed, and this should also be regarded as an implementation detail that could change in the future.
+Therefore, such resource requests are not included in this GEP.

-In addition, an extensibility plugin framework could be introduced in the future in order to advertise custom resources, including provider-specific resources, that shoots would be able to request, and `gardenlet` would be able to update the seed status with their capacity and allocatable values, for example load balancers on Azure.
+In addition, an extensibility plugin framework could be introduced in the future in order to advertise custom resources, including provider-specific resources, so that `gardenlet` would be able to update the seed status with their capacity and allocatable values, for example load balancers on Azure.
+Such a concept is not described here in further details as it is sufficiently complex to require a separate GEP.

 Example Seed status with `capacity` and `allocatable` fields: